lukaswhite/task_monitor/README.md

 ## History

-By default, the monitor keeps a running history of tasks being run.
+By default, the monitor keeps a history of tasks that have been started, then updates those records when a task completes or fails.

 E.g. to get records for a particular task: